devops329/devops/instruction/deliverable7Environments/deliverable7Environments.md

 {"version": "20240621.221254" }
 ```

-Now that both your staging and your production environments are using a version subdirectory in your S3 bucket, you can delete the application files out of the S3 bucket root directory.
+Now that both your staging and production environments are using a version subdirectory in your S3 bucket, you can delete the application files out of the S3 bucket root directory.

 ## Automatically deploying to staging